Patent Attorney in Ahmedabad, India

 Patent protection involves a structured sequence of statutory steps rather than a single application event.

-Before filing, an invention is evaluated to determine whether it qualifies under the legal criteria defined in patent law.
+1. Patentability Assessment and Technical Review: At this stage, the patent attorney conducts a technical and legal assessment of the invention to determine whether it qualifies under the legal criteria defined in patent law.
 This includes examining whether the invention is new, involves a technical advancement, and is capable of industrial application.
 A prior art search is typically conducted to review existing patents, technical publications, and public disclosures to determine the legal position of the invention.
+For pharmaceutical inventions specifically, this assessment includes an evaluation of Section 3(d) of the Patents Act, which sets additional requirements for patenting new forms of known substances, a provision that directly affects how drug patent portfolios are structured for the Indian market.

-A patent application must include a detailed specification describing the invention.
+2. Drafting of Patent Specification: The patent attorney prepares a detailed specification describing the invention, which forms the core legal document of the application.
 The drafting stage requires technical clarity and adherence to statutory format requirements, as the claims ultimately determine the legal boundaries of patent protection.
-The specification sets out:

 • Technical background of the invention